matthew-william-lock/task-manager-application/Readme.md

 ### Update User

 ``PATCH`` : https://hexdro-task-manager.herokuapp.com/users/me
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
-body:
+ <br/>body:
 ```
 {
     name":"New name",